AlainDaccache/Quantropy/README.md

 <img src="" alt="Architecture Diagram">

 The library attempts to:
-- Implement the low-level work to achieve **abstraction**,
+- Implement the low-level work to achieve **abstraction**, so that the user can swiftly translate his insights into practice, without wasting time, energy, and money reinventing the wheel.
 - Follow good design practices to achieve **modularity**, allowing the user to swap in their components while still being able to reuse and extend on our framework.
-- Make use of a DevOps pipeline to achieve **continuous integration and delivery**, integrating a stack of cutting-edge technologies
+- Make use of a DevOps pipeline to achieve **continuous integration and delivery**, integrating a stack of cutting-edge technologies.

 <img src="" alt="DevOps Pipeline">

 ## Acknowledgment

-Thanks to a part of **McGill University**'s generous donation, I was able to acquire these books that I will use as reference throughout the implementation of this project:
+Thanks to part of **McGill University**'s generous donation, I was able to acquire these books that I will use as reference throughout the implementation of this project:

 * Andrew Ang. *Asset Management: A Systematic Approach to Factor Investing*